GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
+> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
 >
-> ~ *Martin Fowler*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts